-Navigate to the User Management section in Atlassian Administration and open the Users page.
+Navigate to the Directory section in Atlassian Administration and open the Users page.

 Use the following guidelines to configure the user selection for export:

-The CSV file that contains user data from your Jira instance downloads to your local directory.
+Jira generates a CSV file that contains user data from your Jira instance and sends it to your email.